valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 ### Using `SELECT` inside scripts

 You can call the `SELECT` command from your Lua scripts, like you can with any normal client connection.
-However, one subtle aspect of the behavior changed between Redis versions 2.8.11 and 2.8.12.
+However, one subtle aspect of the behavior changed between Redis OSS versions 2.8.11 and 2.8.12.
-Prior to Redis version 2.8.12, the database selected by the Lua script was *set as the current database* for the client connection that had called it.
+Prior to Redis OSS version 2.8.12, the database selected by the Lua script was *set as the current database* for the client connection that had called it.
-As of Redis version 2.8.12, the database selected by the Lua script only affects the execution context of the script, and does not modify the database that's selected by the client calling the script.
+As of Redis OSS version 2.8.12, the database selected by the Lua script only affects the execution context of the script, and does not modify the database that's selected by the client calling the script.
 This semantic change between patch level releases was required since the old behavior was inherently incompatible with Redis' replication and introduced bugs.

 ## Runtime libraries